 Is the BBS still open and processing applications?

 Yes.
-While their office building is closed to the public, as of April 2, they are continuing to receive and process applications and conduct other board business.
+While their office building is closed to the public, they are continuing to receive and process applications and conduct other board business.
 They are, as you might expect, inundated with emails and phone calls from people with questions about their specific situations.
 They have encouraged people wanting to reach the board to direct emails to the appropriate address for fastest responses.